alphagov/govuk-design-guide/docs/frontend-templates/answer.md

 insights:
   # To add additional insights duplicate the the fields below (adhering to the formating) but increase the count by one integer.
   0:
-    # Both title and link are REQUIRED in order for this information to render on the page.
+    # A description is REQUIRED in order for this information to render on the page.
     date: June 2024
     description:
       # You MUST wrap this in single quotation marks (ie. ' '), since markdown can be used to enter this information.
 To create a heading, use three hashes (ie. ###).